-The United States is similarly concerned with both the legal reasoning and the real-world implications of the findings in the Appellate Body report related to the concurrent application of CVDs and NME ADs.
-The United States is concerned that these findings do not appear to derive from the text of the SCM Agreement, and that the reasoning employed would not seem to support the findings in the report.
+- The United States is similarly concerned with both the legal reasoning and the real-world implications of the findings in the Appellate Body report related to the concurrent application of CVDs and NME ADs.
+The United States is concerned that these findings do not appear to derive from the text of the SCM Agreement, and that the reasoning employed would not seem to support the findings in the report. - The Appellate Body report finds that a Member may not concurrently impose CVDs and NME ADs without taking affirmative steps to ensure that concurrent application does not result in a so-called "double remedy."

-- The Appellate Body report finds that a Member may not concurrently impose CVDs and NME ADs without taking affirmative steps to ensure that concurrent application does not result in a so-called "double remedy." - It is important to bear a few things in mind when considering this result.
+- It is important to bear a few things in mind when considering this result.
 First, no provision of either the AD or SCM Agreement restricts a Member's ability to apply NME ADs and CVDs concurrently.
 Each of the two agreements disciplines a different remedy, and neither agreement conditions or limits the ability of a Member to apply a CVD on whether or not the AD is calculated using an NME approach. - Second, the Panel report noted that a predecessor agreement, the Tokyo Round Subsidies Code, did expressly limit the ability of parties to that agreement to apply a CVD concurrently with an NME AD, but WTO Members did not agree to include such a limitation in the WTO agreements.
-The Appellate Body report found this irrelevant, even though in other contexts it has stated that omission of language or silence on an issue must be given some meaning.
-The United States is puzzled by the different approach in this dispute. - Third, the Panel correctly noted that Article VI:5 of the GATT 1994 prohibits the application of antidumping and countervailing duties to compensate for the same situation of dumping or export subsidization and found it significant that no similar prohibition exists in the covered agreements with respect to domestic subsidization.10 - · However despite recognizing that, "in the case of domestic subsidies, an express prohibition is absent" from the text of the covered agreements 11 the Appellate Body report nevertheless creates a prohibition on the imposition of a so-called "double remedy" through the concurrent application of CVDs and NME ADs. - The conclusion in the Appellate Body report is based entirely on Article 19.3 of the SCM Agreement.
+The Appellate Body report found this irrelevant, even though in other contexts it has stated that omission of language or silence on an issue must be given some meaning.7 The United States is puzzled by the different approach in this dispute. - Third, the Panel correctly noted that Article VI:5 of the GATT 1994 prohibits the application of antidumping and countervailing duties to compensate for the same situation of dumping or export subsidization and found it significant that no similar prohibition exists in the covered agreements with respect to domestic subsidization.8 - However despite recognizing that, "in the case of domestic subsidies, an express prohibition is absent" from the text of the covered agreements 9 the Appellate Body report nevertheless creates a prohibition on the imposition of a so-called "double remedy" through the concurrent application of CVDs and NME ADs. - The conclusion in the Appellate Body report is based entirely on Article 19.3 of the SCM Agreement.
 This article provides that, where CVDs are imposed, they shall be levied in the "appropriate amounts in each case."
-12 - The Appellate Body report's expansive interpretation of the term "appropriate amounts" ignores the fact that Article 19 of the SCM Agreement is not concerned with the definition or calculation of CVDs, still less with the existence of concurrent antidumping proceedings, but rather is concerned with the "[i]mposition and [c]ollection" of CVDs.
+10 - The Appellate Body report's expansive interpretation of the term "appropriate amounts" ignores the fact that Article 19 of the SCM Agreement is not concerned with the definition or calculation of CVDs, still less with the existence of concurrent antidumping proceedings, but rather is concerned with the "[i]mposition and [c]ollection" of CVDs. - Article 19.3 directs importing Members to impose CVDs on imports from "all sources found to be subsidized and causing injury" except producers who have renounced subsidies or entered into undertakings.
+The reference to assessing CVDs in "appropriate amounts" refers simply to the fact that the CVD on particular imports may vary, even though a CVD should be imposed in a non-discriminatory manner.

-9Appellate Body Report, para.
+7Appellate Body Report, para.
 579-581.

-10Panel Report, paras.
+8Panel Report, paras.
 14.117-118.

-12Appellate Body Report, paras.
+10Appellate Body Report, paras.
 547-563, 582-583.